 "I think part of the reason the country seems so divided is that discussion of politics is often taboo and that allows us to fall victim to the echo chamber," said Hally.
 "Whenever I talk to people with different political beliefs, I often try to legitimately understand why they believe what they believe ...
 I often don't end up changing my opinions after talking to people I disagree with, but I find I have more in common with them than I would have assumed before."

-How to watch the debates with kids
+How to watch election coverage with kids

 Lead and listen